GuidoDipietro/julia-small-rubiks-cube-model/README.md

 Now, we should do the same for the remaining 17 face turns.....
 If we were drunk or silly, that is. 🍻

-A better approach is knowing that by the use of just two moves and a rotation we can define every other move and rotation! [^1]

-[^1]: Actually, this is achievable by just 2 permutations since the cube group is 2-gen, but let's stick to single moves.
+A better approach is knowing that by the use of just two moves and a rotation we can define every other move and rotation! <sub>Actually, this is achievable by just 2 permutations since the cube group is 2-gen, but let's stick to single moves.</sub>

 In this case, I defined the move `U` and the rotation `x` as my "atoms", just as I showed you with the move `R`.